garethltm/obsibrain/INFOSYS303 - Solutions Architecture/Solution Architect (SA).md

 - Coordinates ongoing activities
 - Translates the design concept to IT operations
 - Defines a best-fit solution for existing problems
-- Ensures technological risks are accounted for &
+- Ensures technological risks are accounted for & solutions meet necessary requirements